 Senate Bill 827

-At its core SB 827 is attempting to address the escalating statewide affordable housing crisis by easing local land use controls and directing new, high-density housing development along transit lines.
+The controversial bill sought to address California’s affordable housing crisis by easing local land-use controls and directing new, high-density housing development along transit lines.

-The Conservancy and others who have come out in opposition believe the bill, as currently written, will have dramatic unintended consequences, including curtailing transit infrastructure investments and expansion, incentivizing and increasing the speculative value of land near transit, and displacing low-income residents in existing rental units.
-Most importantly, the bill will potentially destroy the character and livability of entire older and historic neighborhoods.
+The Conservancy and others who came out in opposition believed the bill, as written, would have had dramatic unintended consequences, including curtailing transit infrastructure investments and expansion, incentivizing and increasing the speculative value of land near transit, and displacing low-income residents in existing rental units.
+Most importantly, the bill would potentially have destroyed the character and livability of entire older and historic neighborhoods.

-SB 827 ignores the strides cities are making in allowing for increased density and implementing new tools and recently-enacted statewide legislation, such as Accessory Dwelling Units (ADUs).
+SB 827 lumped all cities together and ignored concerted efforts some are making to provide affordable housing through thoughtful planning efforts.
+The bill ignored the strides cities are making in allowing for increased density and implementing new tools and recently enacted statewide legislation, such as Accessory Dwelling Units (ADUs).

-Current opposition to the bill far outweighs support, including from the League of California Cities, the Coalition for Economic Survival, the California Preservation Foundation, and many other local, regional and statewide groups that have expressed strong concerns about SB 827.
+Opposition to SB 827 far outweighed support, including from the League of California Cities, the Coalition for Economic Survival, the California Preservation Foundation, and many other local, regional, and statewide groups that expressed strong concerns about the bill.

-In March 2018 the Los Angeles City Council voted unanimously to oppose the bill.
-The Conservancy attended to speak out in opposition to the current version of the bill.
+In March 2018, the Los Angeles City Council voted unanimously to oppose the bill.
+The Conservancy spoke in opposition to the current version of the bill at the hearing.

-Throughout California and greater Los Angeles we need to provide increased density and transit-oriented development that also offers high-quality and affordable housing, but SB 827, as currently written, is the wrong tool for the job.
+Throughout California and Greater Los Angeles, we need to provide increased density and transit-oriented development that also offers high-quality and affordable housing.
+Yet as written, SB 827 was the wrong tool for the job.